top of page

 Digital dollar $100

-The lending-based system is not sustainable.
+Today, central banks promote demand by incentivizing more debt production.
+The lending-based monetary system is not sustainable.
 Borrowers' debt service capacity is already full.
 More debt renders the financial system fragile via resulting in higher leverages.
-Incentivizing borrowers via lower interest rates to pile on more debt have been producing financial crises since 1980s.
+Incentivizing borrowers via lower interest rates to pile on more debt has been producing financial crises since 1980s.

 Comments